jdurbin/sandbox/README.md

 # sandbox
-Place where I test out new technologies, syntax, etc.
+Sandbox where I try out libraries, languages, etc.
+Mostly very basic stuff just to see how some library or syntax works.